BlockChainIdentityVault/confirm-iOS-SnapFill-SDK/README.md

 Download a zip from [the repository releases](https://github.com/confirm-io/confirm-iOS-SnapFill-SDK/releases) or grab the zip of the current master.
 This method also provides a sample.
 See the last section of this README for choosing the correct SDK configuration and running the sample.

 **Using CocoaPods**
-To add the SDK with CocoaPods, add thess lines to your Podfile:
+To add the SDK with CocoaPods, add these lines to your Podfile:

   `pod 'ConfirmSnapFillDebug', :configurations => ['Debug']`